CONSULTING » Decking boards » saw blade

 Especially at Cordless circular saws offer themselves thinner saw blades on.
 Due to the thinner construction, less energy is consumed with just as good cutting results.
 This is also referred to as thin section.
 These saw blades can also be used with “normal” circular saws.

 Recommended for cutting hardwoods Carbide (HM)-Saw blades.
-In contrast to chrome vanadium (CV) saw blades, the teeth on these are attached/soldered onto the "master blade" and consist of a hard metal or a diamond material.
-These are much more resistant to heat and have a significantly lower regrinding requirement than pure CV or even HSS steel and can usually also cope with nails in the wood.
+In contrast to chrome-vanadium (CV) saw blades, the teeth are attached/soldered to the "base blade" and are made of a hard metal or diamond material.
+These are much more resistant to heat and require significantly less regrinding than pure CV or even HSS steel and can usually also withstand nails in wood.

 HM saw blades are often also called HW (carbide material) led and also have this due to the combination of the two materials (the more expensive material is only used for the teeth). best value for money.

-The number of teeth on the saw blade determines the cutting quality on the one hand and the feed force when sawing on the other, ie how much wood is “removed” with one tooth.
-The decisive factor here is that the number of teeth must always be seen in relation to the size of the saw blade.
+The number of teeth on the sawblade determines the quality of the cut and the feed force when sawing, i.e. how much wood is "removed" with one tooth.
+The decisive factor here is that the number of teeth must always be seen in relation to the size of the sawblade.

 At a low number of teeth Less (feed) force is required because the teeth are larger and remove larger chips.
 In addition, larger teeth are less prone to clogging.
 However, these are also coarser in comparison and ensure a poorer cross-section.
 A lower number of numbers works well for rip cuts along the grain of the wood, for example.
 However, the sectional image is rather rough.